 Should I choose a tight back or loose back?

-Tight back for a cleaner look and less fuss; loose back for a softer, more casual feel.
+Tight back if you want a cleaner look and less daily fuss; loose back if you want a softer, more casual feel.